thibaut-neoledge/azure-docs.fr-fr/articles/resource-group-template-deploy.md

 <properties
-   pageTitle="Déployer des ressources avec le modèle et PowerShell | Microsoft Azure" description="Utilisez Azure Resource Manager et Azure PowerShell pour déployer des ressources sur Azure.
-Les ressources sont définies dans un modèle Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Deploy resources with PowerShell and template | Microsoft Azure" description="Use Azure Resource Manager and Azure PowerShell to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"